 And this is the new version that I posted to Flickr this morning.
 In Photoshop, I was much more careful masking in the in-focus moon.
 I then created a meticulous selection of the blue sky so I could use it in the follow on steps.
 Then I applied noise reduction just to the blue sky and sharpening just to the birds, moon, and tree.
 I also used the Topaz Adjust filter just on the birds, moon and tree.
 Finally, back in Lightroom I adjusted the white balance off of a sample on the Ibis.
 I like the vertical crop better as well as the color balance, sharpness, etc.

-Lynn and I went out to Viera Wetlands this morning to survey the wildlife that’s around and also so I could get a little more field testing in on the Nikon D7000.
-Once again, this great birding spot didn’t disappoint us and although the activity and number of birds were down quite a bit from their peak during the nesting season, we found plenty to observe and photograph.
+Lynn and I went out to Viera Wetlands this morning to survey the wildlife that’s around and so I could get a little more field testing in on the Nikon D7000.
+Once again, this great birding spot didn’t disappoint us and although the activity and number of birds were down a bit from their peak during the nesting season, we found plenty to see and photograph.

 I’m shooting the D7000 in RAW & fine jpg mode, but using only using the jpg files until later when RAW is supported by ACR and Nikon CaptureNX2.
 So far, it’s definitely living up to my expectations.
 The combination of more pixels and improved sensitivity is a great for bird photography.
 Here’s one shot I did early in the morning, before the almost full moon set: